 - Stourhead's stunning National Trust gardens are an easy drive away, as is the pretty market town of Frome

 - Well being

 Children of all ages are welcome but there are no specific facilities for kids.
 The restaurant and bar are relaxed and family-friendly, plus you're within easy reach of Longleat and Bristol for family days out.

 Babies (0-1 years), Children (4-12 years)

 Family friendly accommodation:

-Baby cots and high chairs in the restaurant
+Baby cots are available to borrow and there are high chairs in the restaurant.

 Remember baby and child equipment may be limited or need pre-booking